cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

-VSCode includes a built-in feature called "Format Document" which can be used to format our code for better readability and consistency.
+VSCode's "Format Document" feature can help us format our code for better readability and consistency.
 To use the feature, right-click inside the code editor and select the option.
 Please note that if there are syntax errors in the code, the "Prettier" extension may not format HTML code properly.